ionic-team/ionic2-starter-tutorial/README.md

 # Ionic 2 Starter: Developer Preview

-**Note (9/15/15): this is not ready to be used yet!
-We are fixing a number of issues for a release at the end of September.
-Many things do not work but we are making the repo public to make it easier for us to finish development on Ionic CLI, etc.**

 This is a simple developer preview of an Ionic 2 starter project, the next generation of [Ionic](http://ionicframework.com/).
 Ionic is an open-source mobile app development SDK that makes it easy to build top quality mobile apps with web technologies.

 Ionic 2 is based on the new [2.x version of AngularJS](https://angular.io/), and comes with many significant performance, usability, and feature improvements.